 How do you help people who are struggling financially.
 How do you help people who don’t have any skills and don’t have any way to acquire those skills and who have to put all their time and effort into just living right now?

 I never knew, until 4 weeks ago.
 At 4:15 in the morning.

 I woke up and realized that I had a lot of knowledge about how to make money online and that I could share that knowledge with others, without having to teach them the whole process.
 I could teach them by providing a system they could use and learn how to do some marketing and how to make money online over time.

 I could provide a system where people, anyone (read – ANYONE), could write articles (blog entries) and I could use my marketing knowledge to make them money.

 The domain hopefully means – Writing Up in Life.

 That’s the goal at least.
-To provide anyone who is struggleing financially in life, but who is willing to work, a means by which they can create passive income over time.
-Obviously nobody is going to make a fortune off this immediatly, but over time, I think we can help a lot of people help themselves.
+To provide anyone who is struggling financially in life, but who is willing to work, a means by which they can create passive income over time.
+Obviously nobody is going to make a fortune off this immediately, but over time, I think we can help a lot of people help themselves.

-So, back to Oprah and her story about the people who are struggleing financially.
+So, back to Oprah and her story about the people who are struggling financially.
 I hope to do my part.

 I hope to make a difference in this world by providing some tools with which people can help themselves prosper.

 When I spoke at BYU a few weeks ago, I told the class that they need to do more good in life.
 Each of those students (I was in their place a few years ago) is going to have a ton of opportunities in life.
 Way more than most people in this world.
 I told them to do more good in the world than they think they can, because the world needs it.